LgLinus/docker-workshop/README_3_Database.md

 ```

 ### Next

-If your container is up and running with hot reloading using docker-compose, goto README_4_Consuming_database.md
+In the next and final step we're going to connect the backend to the database.
+Your database and backend is up and running simultaneously you can proceed to the next step README_4_Consuming_database.md